-This must happen fast enough in order to prevent the price rise of the product from being profitable for the firm that implemented it.
+This must happen fast enough in order to prevent the price rise of the product from being profitable for the firm that implemented the change in price.

-However, no service provider or network operator could readily substitute the supply of call termination on a mobile network to which the called party is subscribed.
+The MCA however considers that no service provider or network operator could readily substitute the supply of call termination on a mobile network to which the called party is subscribed.